This post contains affiliate links. Please see our disclosure policy.

 • Persimmon Pulp can be substituted evenly with pumpkin puree.

-• Use ripe persimmons for pulp.
+• Use ripe persimmons for the pulp.
 Scrape inside pulp from skin, remove seeds and puree!

 • Let your persimmon layer cool before adding melted dark chocolate.